TencentARC/ArcNerf/docs/loss.md

 - keys: list of key to calculate, used sum of them.
 By default `['rgb']`.
 `['rgb_coarse/fine']` for two stage model.
 - loss_type: select loss type such as 'MSE'/'L1'.
 By default MSE
+- internal_weights: If set, will multiply factors to each weights.
+By default None.
 - use_mask: use mask for average calculation.
 By default False.
 - do_mean: calculate the mean of loss.
 By default True.